hebeidpa/GC-MLM-RSA/README.md

 The segmentation output is used to define regions of interest for downstream feature extraction.

 #### Step 3: Radiological Feature Extraction
-Deep radiological features are extracted from the segmented gastric regions.
+Radiological features are extracted from the segmented gastric regions.

 The output of this module is a patient-level radiological feature representation.